 To help you file this year, Concordia has secured access through Sprintax to provide free-of-charge tax software where you will find an online, extensive, searchable, content library and tax preparation software for understanding your nonresident alien tax obligations and completing the tax return.

-Sprintax was used by more than 200,000 international students, scholars, and nonresidents last year, and the average federal refund received by eligible students was more than $1,000.
+Sprintax was used by more than 200,000 international students, scholars, and nonresidents last year, and the average federal refund received by eligible students was more than $900.
 Sprintax’s software will guide you through the tax preparation process, help you arrange the necessary documents, and check if you are due a tax refund.

 Sprintax Resources

-For help, you also may access to the Sprintax YouTube account where there are a number of educational videos on nonresident taxes.
+For help, you also may access the Sprintax YouTube account where there are a number of educational videos on nonresident taxes.
 These will provide further clarity on nonresident tax and how to use Sprintax.
 Sprintax also offers a range of useful content on its blog to help you file your return.

 Sprintax Free Educational Tax Webinars

-International students, scholars, and professionals will learn about nonresident tax for the tax season.
 Topics will include who must file, tax residency, FICA, state returns, implications of misfiling, as well as how to use Sprintax to prepare a compliant tax return.

-Need Sprintax Support?
+Need More Sprintax Support?

 If you need help while using Sprintax, you can contact their support team using the options below: